 Rorschach Is Malcolm Long's Son In Doomsday Clock...
 But Not On HBO

 Since the release of the original Watchmen limited series, there have been two follow-up series published by DC Comics: a prequel series called Before Watchmen, and a sequel series called Doomsday Clock.
 The latter series, like HBO's Watchmen TV show, featured a successor to the mantle of Rorschach: Reggie Long, son of Malcolm Long, the psychiatrist who evaluated Walter Kovacs during his time in jail.
 Reggie was institutionalized following the devastation in New York City, but escaped with the help of former vigilante superhero Mothman, who gave Reggie the Rorschach mask as a parting gift.
 Thereafter, Reggie took up Rorschach's name and signature look.

-While it might seem obvious to look for clues to HBO's Watchmen sequel in the other Watchmen sequel, it's safe to say that Reggie Long definitely won't be Rorschach in the TV show.
+While it might seem obvious to look for clues to HBO's Watchmen sequel in the other Watchmen sequel, it's safe to say that Reggie Long definitely won't be the leader of the Rorschachs in the TV show.
 In his open letter outlining his general vision for the series, Damon Lindelof wrote that "this new story must be original.
 It has to vibrate with the seismic unpredictability of its own tectonic plates."
 That's an elaborate way of saying that no, the show won't be based on Doomsday Clock - not least because it was in development before Doomsday Clock #4 (which explored Reggie Long's backstory and how he became Rorschach) was even published.